Why do we ask you to report outcomes?

 What is Researchfish?

 Researchfish is an online questionnaire system that captures the outcomes and impacts of funded research and is used by many funders.
-Grant holders will only have one Researchfish account and each funder can only see the outcomes reported to the grants they fund.
+Award holders will only have one Researchfish account and each funder can only see the outcomes reported to the awards they fund.
 For more information on using Researchfish, please refer to our Researchfish Guidance (PDF, 346 KB).

 Why we use Researchfish